biopython/biopython/DEPRECATED.rst

 and with the common nomenclature in the literature.

 The default value of the gap score of a PairwiseAligner object was changed in Release 1.86.
-Previously, for consistency with Bio.pairwise2, the gap score was 0.
+Previously, for consistency with Bio.pairwise2, the default value for gap score was 0.
 However, this means that a mismatch, an insertion followed by a deletion, and a deletion followed by an insertion all get assigned a score of 0.
 The aligner then finds a large number of alignments that are logically the same, but with trivial differences between them.
 For example, aligning AAACAAA to AAAGAAA previously yielded the following three alignments, all with score 6:

      AAACAAA        AAAC-AAA        AAA-CAAA
      AAAGAAA        AAA-GAAA        AAAG-AAA